 Disease-modifying therapies that target the underlying cause of Dravet syndrome, haploinsufficiency of the SCN1A gene, are becoming a reality.
 Progress on these treatments was initially a challenge because the traditional gene therapy approach for a haploinsufficiency like Dravet syndrome would be to provide a replacement for the mutated gene copy.
-However, the SCN1A gene that is most commonly mutated in Dravet syndrome is too large to fit in the packaging (called "vectors") that are used to deliver this type of replacement gene therapy.
-In addition, delivering a therapy to the cells in the brain that need it can be challenging.
+However, the SCN1A gene is too large to fit in the packaging (called "vectors") that are used to deliver this type of replacement gene therapy.
+Another challenge to overcome has been delivering a therapy to cells in the brain, which can be challenging.

-Scientists have been working hard to develop several different types of approaches to overcome these challenges, and some of these therapies have even begun being tested in clinical trials in humans.
+Scientists have been working hard to develop several different types of approaches to overcome these challenges, and some of these therapies are being studied in clinical trials in humans.
 Research has advanced the delivery vectors that now allow more efficient targeting to the brain.
 Instead of replacing the mutated copy of the SCN1A gene, many therapeutic approaches are now trying to increase productivity of the healthy copy of SCN1A.
 For additional details on these approaches, you can visit our website at: